Korean shamanism: Korean War and division

-The situation for rr worsened after the division of Korea and the establishment of a northern Socialist government and a southern pro-Christian government.
-The Korean War and subsequent urbanisation of Korean society resulted in many Koreans moving around the peninsula, impacting the distinct regional traditions of the rr.
-Many rr from Hwanghae (in North Korea) resettled in Inchon (in South Korea), strongly influencing rr there, for example.
-This migration meant that by the early 21st century, mr were increasingly dominant in areas like Jeju where mr historically predominated, generating rivalry between the two traditions.

 In North Korea, most formal religious activity was suppressed, with rr labelled part of the "hostile class".
 In South Korea, Christianity spread rapidly from the 1960s, becoming the country's dominant religion by the 21st century.
 South Korean leader Syngman Rhee launched the rr ("New Life Movement") which destroyed many village shrines.
 This policy continued as the Saemaul Undong ("New Community Movement") of his successor, Park Chung Hee, which led to a surge in the police suppression of rr during the 1970s.
-In response, rr formed the Tae Han Sŭngkong yŏngsin yŏnhap-hoe (Korean Victory Over Communism Federation of Shamans) to promote their interests, its name reflecting the pervasive anti-communist atmosphere of South Korean society.
-Such outright persecution ended after Park's assassination in 1979.
+In response, rr formed the Tae Han Sŭngkong yŏngsin yŏnhap-hoe (Korean Victory Over Communism Federation of Shamans) to promote their interests, its name reflecting the anti-communist atmosphere of South Korean society.